 I awoke this morning after the absolute BEST sleep I have ever had.
 Last night it was chilly outside, I was tired from a full day of Mongolian activities so when I settled under my duvet as the fire warmed our Ger to a warm and cozy level...sleep came quickly and stayed for 10 hours.

 I poked my head out of the small Ger door and was immediately blown away by the scenery - it really is absolutely stunning.
-Our Ger is nestled in the shadow of a few giant boulders (that are high enough to qualify for mountain status) overlooking rolling green pastures dotted with herds of grazing animals and other felt homes.
+Our Ger is nestled in the shadow of a few giant boulders (that are high enough to qualify for mountain status) overlooking rolling green pastures dotted with herds of grazing ani

 Dell coats fasten on the side and are cinched up tightly in the middle with a sash.
 Mongolians cinch them very tightly, thus the top portion of their coat becomes a pocket for carrying supplies or a child.
 As we had none of these, and have been accustomed to the luxury of breathing, we had our sashes a bit on the looser side.
 I guess these random Mongolian men thought that I was ignorant of the correct way to dress in a Dell for they just approached me and started readjusting.
 Of course the language barrier made it impossible for me to explain that in my culture it’s not appropriate for strange men to walk up to a female and start adjusting her clothes, touching areas that normally would result in a molestation charge in North America.
 But when in Rome…